 Creating an Association Between Objects

-This idea is based on the images they see in the book or even from images in the real-world.
+This idea is based on the images they see in their favourite books or even pictures in the real world.
 Such an association helps them in two distinct ways.

 First off, it helps to improve their imagination and creativity.
-Have you ever noticed that your child tries to arrange things together in different ways and make up different objects on their own?
+Have you ever noticed that your child tries to arrange things together in different ways and make up various objects on their own?